 Capture the charging capacitor’s transient voltage waveform on Moku:Go’s Oscilloscope.

 Navigate to the trigger tab again and locate the trigger level setting.
 The trigger level is used for centering the waveform on the scope display.
 If the trigger level is in between the initial and final voltage, the charging waveform will be centered on the display at t = 0s at the instant the charging voltage crosses the trigger level.
 For this lab, it is helpful to set the trigger level to the RC time constant of the circuit.
-You can calculate the value using Equation 1 and should be about 63.2% of the final voltage.
+You can calculate the value using Equation 1 which should be about 63.2% of the final voltage.

 Figure 7 below shows an example of what the oscilloscope display should look like for a charging capacitor.